 And a serving of cobbler is not complete until you top it off with a scoop of homemade vanilla ice cream.
-Since I’m all about shortcuts in the kitchen, if I don’t have time to make my own ice cream, I reach for my Blue Bell Homemade Vanilla ice cream because I always have a stash in the freezer.
+Since I'm all about shortcuts in the kitchen, if I don't have time to make my own ice cream, I use a high quality store bought vanilla ice cream because I always have a stash in the freezer.

 Nectarines can easily be substituted for peaches in this cobbler and no need to peel them.
 I also have a Nectarine Cinnamon-Sugar Cobbler recipe and peaches can easily be substituted.

 Blanching peaches to quickly peel them is the shortcut!
 If you are peeling a large amount of peaches, it can take a long time.
 Plus, it is easy to accidentally peel away part of this juicy fruit with a paring knife.

 How to peel peaches quickly & easily: blanching